swiftlang/swift/docs/SIL.rst

   ;   %1#2 has type SIL.Address<T2>
   ;               ⋮
   ;   %1#N has type SIL.Address<TN>
+  ; TODO: alloc_box is only implemented for a single type argument

 Allocates a box large enough to hold ``N`` values of types ``T1`` through ``TN``.
 The result of the instruction is a multiple-value operand consisting of